ryanthegentry/crypto-archives/README.md

 * Describes an attack on a pseudo-random number generator used in a smart contract deployed on the Ethereum mainnet.
 [2015]

-The DAO:  [pre-hack](http://hackingdistributed.com/2016/06/13/the-dao-can-turn-into-a-naturally-arising-ponzi/) ,  [post-hack analysis](http://hackingdistributed.com/2016/06/18/analysis-of-the-dao-exploit/) , and  [thoughts](http://hackingdistributed.com/2016/06/17/thoughts-on-the-dao-hack/)  by Emin Gün Sirer, Phil Daian, and Emin Gün Sirer, respectively ( [ipfs1](https://gateway.ipfs.io/ipfs/QmNsCsxqeLJRAPF6oAPDaMaLWm7TGNkCr5SE6XdiZM1ND2) ,  [ipfs2](https://gateway.ipfs.io/ipfs/QmWUTGJmGGCQE83kvf5UWFLZsicMExk8gLSy6K9Xn3aDpo) ,  [ipfs3](https://gateway.ipfs.io/ipfs/Qme8xYpMJ1ftuj5ZxeVQ9BpihHSta5w4ZhUDjqoSNSfsce) )
+The DAO:  [pre-hack](http://hackingdistributed.com/2016/06/13/the-dao-can-turn-into-a-naturally-arising-ponzi/) ,  [post-hack analysis](http://hackingdistributed.com/2016/06/18/analysis-of-the-dao-exploit/) , and  [thoughts](http://hackingdistributed.com/2016/06/17/thoughts-on-the-dao-hack/)  by Emin Gün Sirer, Phil Daian, and Emin Gün Sirer, respectively ( [ipfs1](https://gateway.ipfs.io/ipfs/QmNsCsxqeLJRAPF6oAPDaMaLWm7TGNkCr5SE6XdiZM1ND2) ,  [ipfs2](https://gateway.ipfs.io/ipfs/QmWUTGJmGGCQE83kvf5UWFLZsicMExk8gLSy6K9Xn3aDpo) ,  [ipfs3](https://gateway.ipfs.io/ipfs/Qme8xYpMJ1ftuj5ZxeVQ9BpihHSta5w4ZhUDjqoSNSfsce) )
 * Explains how the DAO smart contracts were vulnerable to attack, how those vulnerabilities were exploited by an attacker, and what that meant for smart contracts on Ethereum.
 [2016]